UNINETTSigma2/documentation/training/nris_talks/2024-10-03-nris-talks.md

 # NRIS Talks : Webinar on Introduction to EESSI

 NRIS(Norwegian Research Infrastructure Services) is organizing  webinars as part of it's outreach program **NRIS Talks**.
 Join us for an enlighting webinar on **Introduction to EESSI**.
-This webinar aims to provide a comprehensive overview of the European Environment for Scientific Software Installations (EESSI), a standardized stack of scientific software installations for High-Performance Computing (HPC) systems and beyond.
+This webinar aims to provide a comprehensive overview of the European Environment for Scientific Software Installations (EESSI), a common stack of scientific software installations for High-Performance Computing (HPC) systems and beyond.
 The session will cover its usage, functionality, and flexibility.

 ## Webinar Details: